AdvancedBiomeasurementsResearchGroup/SampleTrackeR/README.md

   +  `column`: column identifier (should be integer).

-Other columns can be also added (e.g. description in the example table below); these are however ignored and not included in any of the generated output files.
+Other columns can be also added (*e.g.*, description in the example table below); these are however ignored and not included in any of the generated output files.

 ### read_count_table

 This tab-delimited file represent a typical OTU read count table.
 A column with name otuID is mandatory.
-Addition column names represent sample identifiers as in `sample_plate_layout`.
+The other column names represent sample identifiers as in `sample_plate_layout`.

 ### stm_compositions